Monthly Portfolio Statistics

 Short Term Fund

-In January 2026, the Short-Term Fund posted a gross total return of 0.28% with income return contributing 0.36% and price return contributing -0.08%.
+In February 2026, the Short-Term Fund posted a gross total return of 0.33% with income return contributing 0.32% and price return contributing 0.01%.
 Income return was the largest driver of total return.
-Treasuries was the largest contributor to income return, returning 0.24% in income return, followed by IG Credit (0.04%), ABS (0.03%), and government related securities (0.01%).
-For price return, Treasuries was the largest contributor at -0.08%.
+Treasuries was the largest contributor to income return, returning 0.23% in income return, IG Credit (0.05%), followed by ABS (0.04%), and government related securities (0.01%).
+Price return was small for the month.

 Key Statistics